Alluxio/alluxio/docs/en/deploy/Running-Alluxio-Using-Vagrant.md

 ### Launch Cluster

-Now you can launch the Alluxio cluster with Hadoop as under filesystem by running the script under deploy/vagrant:
+Now you can launch the Alluxio cluster with Hadoop as under storage by running the script under deploy/vagrant:

 ```bash
 $ ./create <number of machines> vb